 Personnel details

-The Directive and the S.I. refer to specific requirements for personnel at the breeder/supplier/user who are named in the various roles described in Articles 20(2), 24 and 25 of the Directive and Regulations 44, 45, 46 and 48 of the Regulations.
-Details on each of the responsible personnel in the breeder/supplier/user must therefore be provided.
+The Directive and the S.I. refer to specific requirements for personnel at the breeder/supplier/user establishment who are named in the various roles described in Articles 20(2), 24 and 25 of the Directive and Regulations 44, 45, 46 and 48 of the Regulations.
+Details on each of the responsible personnel must therefore be provided.
 Note that an amendment to the breeder/supplier/user authorisation must be obtained from the HPRA for any change in the persons designated as compliance officer, animal care and welfare officer, training officer or designated veterinarian or expert under this section.

 Compliance officer